-Students who participate in the summer funding program are awarded a stipend of \$6,000 in order to allow them to devote a substantial period of time and effort to the pursuit of a creative scholarly project, internship, work or research leading to thesis, honors, or major project preparation, or immersion in the creative arts during the summer months.
+Students who participate in the summer funding program are awarded a stipend of \$4,800 in order to allow them to devote a substantial period of time and effort to the pursuit of a creative scholarly project, internship, work or research leading to thesis, honors, or major project preparation, or immersion in the creative arts during the summer months.
 The work is intended to substantially expand the research engagement or professional exposure of students.

-Grants are available to support research by students in each of the three divisions (Arts & Humanities, Social Sciences, or Natural Sciences and Engineering, including interdisciplinary studies projects) during the summer.
-In addition, there is a Summer Opportunities website that offers comprehensive information for many programs across campus who offer summer funding.
+Grants are available to support research by students in each of the three divisions (Humanities, Social Sciences, or Natural Sciences and Engineering) during the summer.
+In addition, the Lang Center for Civic and Social Responsibility offers funding for students interested in pursuing engaged scholarship and social action projects during the summer.
 Although significant funding is available for summer research opportunities, resources are limited, and not all proposals can be funded.
 All continuing students are eligible to apply for summer research support; however, priority is given to students who are currently completing their junior year.
-Graduating seniors are not eligible to receive summer funding through the Academic Divisions summer funding program.
+Graduating seniors are not eligible to receive summer funding through the summer funding program.